 “Now, we all know how 2020 panned out, and the festival in the spring was not to be.
 But those topics were so pertinent to what was going on.
 We’ve decided to run the festival over the winter months.
-We had a meeting a few weeks’ ago in Radnor Park with about 30 participants, and some had not been out since lockdown.
-What we’re going to do is announce events at the beginning of each month.
-This way we can adapt accordingly to the situation.
-A lot of the festival will be online, with virtual performances and so on, but if it’s possible for us to meet in a socially sensible way, then we’ll make that happen.”
+We had a meeting in September 2020 in Radnor Park with about 30 participants, and some had not been out since lockdown.
+We decided to run the festival over the winter months, announcing each month how the events would run.
+This way we could adapt accordingly to the situation.
+A lot of the festival was online, with virtual performances and so on.”

 A festival that punches above its weight

-“We’ve got a fantastic line-up already.
+“What’s happened with each festival we’ve put on is that we get a fantastic line-up.
 You know when you send an email off to someone you respect and admire professionally, and they respond saying they’d love to be involved?
 Well, that’s happening here.
-We’ve got performance, a bit of talk, a bit of something you can get involved in practically… Our focus has always been to be based within our local community, but we’ve been able to get in the top experts in their fields down to Folkestone.
-As many events will be virtual, we can record them so that if you can’t make the live transmission, you’ll be able to catch up later.
+We have performance, a bit of talk, a bit of something you can get involved in practically… Our focus has always been to be based within our local community, but we’ve been able to get in the top experts in their fields down to Folkestone.
+For the 2020 Normal?
+Festival many events were virtual, so we recorded them for people to watch again later.“

-“The themes – growing vs knowing, power and touch – are all relatable to our current situation.
-Because we’re community focused, we hope we can hear from those who feel powerless as well as those who feel they have power.
-Normal? is all about hearing both sides of the story, from different areas of the town, and this year…beyond it too!”
+“The themes – growing vs knowing, power and touch – were all relatable to the situation.
+Because we’re community focused, we always aim to hear from those who feel powerless as well as those who feel they have power.
+Normal? is all about hearing both sides of the story, from different areas of the town, and beyond it too!”

-You will find the monthly rundown of events on the Normal? festival website.
+You will find more information on the Normal? festival website.